 - On a lightly floured surface, roll out pastry and wrap with lotus paste and roll into a ball.
 Dust the ball generously with flour and press into the mooncake mould.

 - Remove the mooncakes from the oven and rest for 15 mins.
-Apply another egg wash and bake for another 10-15 mins until golden brown.
+Apply another egg wash and bake for another 15 mins or until golden brown.

 This post is linked to the event, Little Thumbs Up organised by Bake for Happy Kids and My Little Favourite DIY, and hosted by Diana from the Domestic Goddess Wannabe